SuleMareVientu/GameplayFixesV-ScriptHookV/README.md

 **Requires [ScriptHookV](http://www.dev-c.com/gtav/scripthookv/)**

 **v1.1** - Changelog:
 - DisarmPlayerWhenShot / DisarmPedWhenShot - Allows enemies that hit the player's weapon (or hands) to disarm the player, similar to RDR and GTA:IV.
-Adjust DisarmChance and DisarmIncludeLeftHand at your liking.
+Adjust DisarmChance and DisarmIncludeLeftHand to your liking.
 Inspired by jedijosh920's [Disarm](https://www.gta5-mods.com/scripts/disarm)
 - ToggleFPSWalking - Allow player to toggle between jogging and walking in FPS mode.
 Inspired by chinagreenelvis's [Walk Toggle](https://www.gta5-mods.com/scripts/walk-toggle)
-- DisableEngineFire - Disables engine fires when engine healts reaches below 0.
-Also disables automatic vehicle explosion after engine healt reaches -4000
+- DisableEngineFire - Disables engine fires when engine health reaches below 0.
+Also disables automatic vehicle explosion after engine health reaches -4000
 - DisableEngineSmoke - Same as DisableEngineFire, but the threshold is set to 400.
 Prevents the engine from smoking and catching fire
 - DisableRecording - Disables the replay recording feature completely
 **Fixes:**
-- Improved friendly fire code allowing player to perform melee lockon on friendly peds
+- Improved friendly fire code allowing player to perform melee lock on friendly peds
-- Allow player to still have control of wheel steering when vehicle is stuck
+- Allow player to still have control of wheel steering when the vehicle is stuck
 - Allow player to switch characters while inside the safehouse (AllowWeaponsInsideSafeHouse is now disabled by default)
 - Made the LeaveEngineOnWhenExitingVehicles option more similar to GTA:IV's